lit/rfcs/rfcs/0005-rfc-governance.md

 ### Goals

-To codify and document Lit's governance model
+To codify and document Lit's governance model.

 ### Non-Goals

-Anything beyond that scope
+Anything outside of that scope.

 ## Motivation